jn1z/OTF_benchmarks/README.md

 # OTF (On-The-Fly) Algorithm Benchmarks

-See the paper [Deconstructing Subset Construction: Reducing While Determinizing]() for more details.
+See the paper [Deconstructing Subset Construction: Reducing While Determinizing](https://arxiv.org/abs/2505.10319) for more details, submitted for publication.

 # Algorithm Configurations

+See the [OTF tool](https://github.com/jn1z/OTF) or the paper for details on algorithm configurations.

 # Language Projection